Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 What is Vanilla Used For?

 Vanilla is used for two things.
 The spice is best known as an ingredient in recipes.
 But its popularity extends beyond the kitchen.
 Vanilla also has a solid following as a remedy.
 Indeed, some people view vanilla as an aphrodisiac or use it to treat fever and gas.
 While this is surely the best-tasting remedy on the planet, nothing is perfect.
 Be aware that vanilla has side effects for sensitive individuals.
 You can find the precautions at the end of this article.

 Can I Grow Vanilla at Home?

 Secondly, you also need the patience of a saint.
 Young vanilla plants take up to three years to reach the stage where they are ready to produce beans.
-But before they can do so, you must hand-pollinate them during a short window that comes once a year and sometimes lasts a few hours.
+But before they can do so, you must hand-pollinate them during a short window that comes once a year and sometimes lasts only a few hours.
 The time it takes for the beans to grow, for the harvest to be collected and the beans to be prepared also takes more than a year.

 The Benefits of Growing Vanilla at Home